 A participatory process has been adopted to develop these guidelines and a working group of about a hundred actors has been set up by Plan Bleu, bringing together representatives of the private sector, local, national, and regional authorities, NGOs, researchers, and international organizations working in the sector.
 Two Interreg Med project communities, of which Plan Bleu is part, are also partners in this initiative: the Blue Growth Community and the Mediterranean Community for the Protection of Biodiversity.
 The roadmap development process is co-financed by the Mediterranean Trust Fund, the European Regional Development Fund and the French Development Agency.

-- April 2021: a first survey developed a common vision of the sustainability of the cruise and recreational boating sectors and identified sustainability goals.
-Stakeholders were also asked to assign each objective a score ofrelevance and feasibility for each sector.
+- a first survey developed a common vision of the sustainability of the cruise and recreational boating sectors and identified sustainability goals.
+Stakeholders were also asked to assign each objectivea score ofrelevance and feasibility for each sector.

-- May 2021: a second survey gathered stakeholder input on good practices in terms of sustainability in cruise, ports, boating and marina sectors.
+- May 2021: a second survey gathered stakeholder input on good practices in terms of sustainability in each of the cruise, ports, boating and marina sectors.

 - Finally, three online workshops were organised to present the draft guidelines, discuss the results of the surveys and gather input from stakeholders to the global document:

-– The first workshop on November the 23rd 2020 was an opportunity for the various partners to address the main issues foreshadowing the development of the guidelines, including definitions of sustainability in the cruise and port sectors.
+–The first workshopon 23 November 2020 was an opportunity for the various partners to address the main issues foreshadowing the development of the guidelines, including definitions of sustainability in the cruise and port sectors.

-– On May the 25th 2021, a workshop was organized specifically dedicated to the cruise and port sectorsin order to specifically address the challenges related to these two sectors and to identify good practices.
+On 25 May 2021, a workshop was organized specifically dedicated to the cruise and port sectorsin order to specifically address the challenges related to these two sectors and to identify good practices.

-– On June the 9th 2021, the third workshop was dedicated to the recreational boating and marina sectors, always with a view to agree on the issues and identifying good practices.
+– On June 9, 2021, the third workshop was dedicated to the recreational boating and marina sectors, always with a view to agreeing on the issues and identifying good practices.

 The final document (English and French versions) is available here.